Quantum jamming brings quantum mechanics to macroscopic scales: Results

-where $F_{t}^{(k)}(x)=\sum_{n\lesssim x}p_{n,t}^{(k)}$ is the cumulative distribution and $x_\ell$ is the effective pseudoposition associated with site $\ell$, i.e., $\frac{2}{\ell}(x_{\ell}+\delta x_{\ell})\sim 1+O(\ell^{-1})$.
-For its generality and transparency, \eqref{eq:sigmaasymp} is the most important formula of this paper.
-Firstly, by modifying the underlying jammed state, the coefficients of $F_{t}^{(k)}(x_\ell)$ in \eqref{eq:sigmaasymp} (which belong to $\{-2,0,2\}$) can be changed in an arbitrary way without even affecting the asymptotics of $x_\ell$.
-This allows us to ignore the coefficients altogether and focus on the cumulative distributions.
-Secondly, as clarified in the following examples, $p_{n,t}^{(k)}$ typically decays as $1/t$ (at least for small enough $\nu$), and hence the typical variation of the cumulative distribution is over ballistic scales $x\sim t$.
-Thus, we predict a general nontrivial profile for the local magnetisation as a function of $x/t$, which is the unusual lightcone behaviour pointed out in Refs~\cite{Bidzhiev2022Macroscopic,Zadnik2022Measurement} in a specific model with a single impurity.
-Corrections should be expected if there is a finite number of localised eigenstates, whose more explicit effect would be to create effective discontinuities in the aforementioned relevant scaling limit of $F_t^{(k)}(x)$.

-On the contrary, in order for the impurities not to change the local magnetisation in a region that grows in time for a generic jammed product state, the probabilities $p_{n,t}^{(k)}$ should remain localised around the original positions of the impurities, which is possible only if the sector with $\nu$ impurities is spanned by almost only localised excited states.
-This is practically impossible when the Hamiltonian is symmetric and the interactions are local, but we will show in the examples below that it becomes an option in the presence of non-symmetric interactions.
+For its generality and transparency, \eqref{eq:sigmaasymp} is the most important formula of this paper. \begin{itemize} \item[-] Firstly, by modifying the underlying jammed state, the coefficients of $F_{t}^{(k)}(x_\ell)$ in \eqref{eq:sigmaasymp} (which belong to $\{-2,0,2\}$) can be changed in an arbitrary way without even affecting the asymptotics of $x_\ell$.
+This allows us to ignore the coefficients altogether and \emph{focus on the cumulative distributions.} \item[-] Secondly, as clarified in the following examples, $p_{n,t}^{(k)}$ typically decays as $1/t$ (at least for small enough $\nu$), and hence the typical variation of the cumulative distribution is over ballistic scales $x\sim t$.
+Thus, \emph{we predict a general nontrivial profile for the local magnetisation as a function of $x/t$}, which is the unusual lightcone behaviour pointed out in Refs~\cite{Bidzhiev2022Macroscopic,Zadnik2022Measurement} in a specific model with a single impurity. \item[-] Corrections should be expected if there is a finite number of \emph{localised eigenstates}, whose more explicit effect would be to \emph{create effective discontinuities in the relevant scaling limit of $F_t^{(k)}(x)$}. \item[-]On the contrary, in order for the impurities \emph{not to change the local magnetisation in a region that grows in time} for a generic jammed product state, the probabilities $p_{n,t}^{(k)}$ should remain localised around the original positions of the impurities, which is possible only if \emph{the sector with $\nu$ impurities is spanned by almost only localised excited states}.
+This is practically impossible when the Hamiltonian is symmetric and the interactions are local, but we will show in the examples below that it becomes an option in the presence of non-symmetric interactions. \end{itemize} We would like to emphasise that these qualitative rules apply to the entire class of constrained models constructed with the building blocks in Eq.~\eqref{eq:build_blocks}, which include noninteracting, interacting integrable, and nonintegrable systems.